safaei-Mo/AGOL_Rest/README.md

 # esrijs
 # JS Stack Read
-Esri JS Map accessing AGOL.
+# Esri JS Map accessing AGOL.
-Displaying an esri map using our unique API key from agol.
+# Displaying an esri map using our unique API key from agol.
-Display a point on our map.
+# Display a point on our map.
+# Adding a popup message.